 |Academic STEM and Medical||Biology

 The Combined Programme of Study

 This pathway allows students the freedom to combine AS Levels and vocational courses, giving the flexibility to access a pathway with a combination of exam and coursework assessment, whilst having the option for many different routes post 18, including university, apprenticeships and employment.
-Students who access the combined pathway will largely have achieved C or Merit grades in the subjects listed in Year 11.
+Students who access the combined pathway will largely have achieved C or Merit grades (or equivalent) in the subjects listed in Year 11.
 Students who have a mixture of grades between A-G in Year 11 will need to consider the appropriateness of each pathway.

 |Combined Creative||Media Studies